jlippold/Home.Blog/README.md

 My personal blog was written with [https://hexo.io/](hexo).
 I really didn't want to do wordpress, and hexo was pretty easy to use.
 I wrote a custom theme that can be seen here.

 The site uses bootstrap for basic css stuff.
-Those cool image hovers come from [here](https://miketricking.github.io/dist/).
+Those cool image hovers come from [here](https://miketricking.github.io/dist/) and I used [canvas-video-player](https://github.com/Stanko/html-canvas-video-player) to play background vids on the iphone

-I used a bunch of features only supported by newer browsers, and since this is my personal site, I don't have to support IE.
+I used a bunch of features only supported by newer browsers.

-I put it online so others can learn from it.
-Please don't go stealing my content.